 What is a medical negligence amputation claim?

-Do I have a medical negligence amputation claim?
+Do I have an amputation claim?

-There are a number of ways you can suffer and amputation injury as a result of a medical condition which is unavoidable.
+There are a number of ways you can suffer an amputation injury as a result of a medical condition which is unavoidable.
 However, there are times when amputation injuries could have been avoided if the condition was diagnosed and treated properly.
 Such mistakes include:

 - Failure to diagnose and properly treat conditions such as meningitis or encephalitis